ozeray/react-tutorial/src/components/useReducer_hook/Notes.md

 `const reducer = (state, action) => ...`
 Here `state` is what are we updating (previous state) and `action` is how are we updating (arguments necessary to perform update).
 So the `reducer`takes the previous state and uses `action`argument to decide how to update the state, and finally returns the new state.
-The destructured `state` can be used inside the code to access the latest state of the component, whereas `dispatch` can be called with a parameter that is of same instance with the `action`.
+The destructured `state` can be used inside the code to access the latest state of the component, whereas `dispatch` can be called with a parameter that is of same instance with the `action` (in effect, `dispatch` will call the `reducer`'s `action` behind the scene).
 This way we can manage component state in a granular manner.